conda/conda/docs/source/dev-guide/deep-dive-context.md

 You will simply overwrite it entirely with the raw value and that's probably not what you want.

 Instead, consider the `context` object immutable.
-If you need to change a setting at runtime, it is probably A Bad Idea (tm).
+If you need to change a setting at runtime, it is probably _A Bad Idea_.
 The only situation where this is acceptable is during testing.
 ```

 ## Setting values in the different origins